MetalWorkerTools/CNCR/README.md

 ## Use [**Issues**](https://github.com/MetalWorkerTools/CNCR/issues) to report a bug or request a feature
 <p>&nbsp;</p>

-## Version 1.2.7 is released on 01-2021
+## Version 1.2.9 is released on 03-2021

 ### New in this version:
-* Added user settable macro’s for locking and unlocking the table using a second stepper.
+* Added a PSteps task to rotate the rotary table at evenly spaced positions from a settable starting point.
 <p>&nbsp;</p>

 Thinking about CNC a Lathe, checkout [CNCL](https://www.microsoft.com/store/apps/9P42TB5T697H) available from the Microsoft Store.